- Student Resources

-Partnerships with area museums offer extensive opportunities for student learning through the experiences such as exhibit development and design, exhibition and collections focused courses, collaboration with faculty on museum research projects, and participation in museum-sponsored seminars, lectures, and professional meetings.
+- Partnerships with area museums offer extensive opportunities for student learning through the experiences such as exhibit development and design, exhibition and collections focused courses, collaboration with faculty on museum research projects, and participation in museum-sponsored seminars, lectures, and professional meetings.
 The integral role of Indianapolis museums in the museum studies curriculum fosters a critical, reflective, and scholarly discourse on museums that is applied to current practices and issues in the field.

 October 29 || Read More »

 November 04 || Read More »

 February 17 || Read More »

 February 27 || Read More »